Technology for Improved Learning Outcomes

-The Technology for Improved Learning Outcomes (TILO) program works in nine (9) governorates across Egypt to improve the quality of teaching and learning through the use of technology in schools.
+The Technology for Improved Learning Outcomes (TILO) was an education development program that ran from ran from 2008 to 2013 in nine governorates across Egypt to improve the quality of teaching and learning through the use of technology in schools.

-The U.S. Agency for International Development and the TILO team are working closely with the Ministry of Education, the Ministry of Communication and Information Technology and private sector partners to develop scalable models to integrate the use of education technology into school based reform activities in ways that improve student learning outcomes.
+The U.S. Agency for International Development and the TILO team worked closely with the Ministry of Education, the Ministry of Communication and Information Technology and private sector partners to develop scalable models to integrate the use of education technology into schools.

 Schools

 TILO works in two different types of schools: